 Start by preparing jars and getting water in your canner heating.
 (See Water Bath Canning for full directions.)

 Wash tomatoes.
-Cut into desired size.
-In the case of my small pear tomatoes, I simply cut in half.
+Cut into the desired size.
+In the case of my small pear tomatoes, I simply cut them in half.
 Full-size tomatoes can be cut in half or quarters, or smaller if you have very large tomatoes.

 Place garlic clove and dill in each jar.

-Process according to water bath canning instructions.
+Process them according to water bath canning instructions.